 Responses are characterized by any of the following:

 Responses are characterized by all of the following:

 - It’s common to be nervous before an interview, but reducing distractions can make you feel more comfortable and confident.
-Find a quiet space to conduct the interview and make sure you use a landline rather than a cell phone in order to avoid signal issues.
+Find a quiet space to conduct the interview and be sure your phone is charged and that you are in an area with good service.